 ‘Camp’ Camp leases a summer camp that caters to teens prior to our arrival.
 The grounds are quite beautiful.
 Situated between two lakes, the secluded property features quaint, rustic cabins and camp buildings in a stand of tall pines.

-The grounds include a theater, a small weight-training center, five tennis courts, a basketball court, a sand volleyball court, studios for crafts and creative & performing arts, a climbing wall & adventure course, a large sports field and two sand beaches.
+The grounds include a theater, a small weight-training center, five tennis courts, a basketball court, a sand volleyball court, studios for crafts and creative & performing arts, a climbing wall & adventure course, a large sports field, and a sand beach.
 At the center of the camp is the Main Lodge with two levels of open interior space and a massive stone fireplace where we gather for meals and some evening activities.
 Click here to download a copy of the Camp Map.

 What are the sleeping accommodations?

-The summer camp facility that we lease has about 25 cabins of varying sizes.
-These rustic pine cabins – each one re-christened for ‘Camp’ Camp with the name of a famous GLBT person such as Audre Lord, Greg Louganis, Barney Frank, or Ellen Degeneres – are shared by groups of 6-20 men or women, depending on the size of the cabin.
-Generally, women bunk with women and men with men, though in 2011 we began offering one “gender-neutral” cabin option for those who wanted a co-ed option.
-All cabins have bunk beds with foam mattresses and attached bathrooms, most with individual shower stalls.
-A few cabins are served by a shower house, again with individual shower stalls.
+The summer camp facility that we lease offers about 25 cabins of varying sizes.
+These rustic pine cabins — each one re-christened for ‘Camp’ Camp with the name of a famous LGBTQ person such as Audre Lorde, Greg Louganis, Chaz Bono, RuPaul, or Melissa Etheridge — are shared by groups of 5-20 Campers, depending on the size of the cabin.
+Most Campers opt for a gendered cabin, but a gender-neutral cabin is also available for Campers who prefer a co-ed option.
+All cabins have electricity, bunk beds with foam mattresses, and attached bathrooms with individual shower stalls.

-Based on your responses to a few simple questions in the ‘Accommodations’ section of the Camp Registration Form, we do our best to place you in a cabin with other compatible Campers: snorers with snorers, early risers with early risers, etc. While it certainly isn’t the Four Seasons, most Campers find the accommodations plenty comfortable for a week-long stay – and enjoy the fun and camaraderie of living communally for a week.
+Based on your responses to a few simple questions on your Registration Form, we do our best to place you in a cabin with other compatible Campers: snorers with snorers, early risers with early risers, etc. The cabins are rustic and do vary in age, but most Campers find the accommodations plenty comfortable for a week-long stay — and enjoy the fun & camaraderie of living communally for a week.
+In fact, many people find their cabin mates become their most lasting Camp friends.

 How do I get to Camp?

-Camp is easily accessible by plane, bus or train, as we provide complimentary transportation from the Portland, Maine airport and bus and train stations.
-You should arrange your travel to arrive into Portland (Maine) International Airport – or the Portland bus or train station – between noon and 3:00pm on the first day of Camp.
+Camp is easily accessible by plane, bus, or train, as we provide complimentary transportation from the Portland, Maine airport and bus & train stations.
+You should arrange your travel to arrive into Portland International Jetport — or the Portland bus or train stations — between noon and 3:00pm on the first day of Camp.
 Camp is approximately a 45-minute drive from Portland, and this will allow you to get to Camp, register, and maybe even unpack before our post-Registration schedule begins at 5:00pm.
-If you are flying in from the West Coast, this timing may be difficult and you may need arrive the day before and secure accommodations near the airport in Portland for Saturday evening.
-(In the past, many people have found excellent deals via www.hotels.com or www.priceline.com.)

 You may also drive to Camp.
-Driving directions are provided in the Pre-Camp Information Packets mailed to all registered Campers and Staff in early August.
+Driving directions are provided via Information Packets distributed to all registered Campers & Staff in early August.
 Parking at Camp is somewhat limited, so our Transportation Manager can often assist in setting up carpools for those Campers driving from the New York City and Boston areas.

-Please feel free to e-mail our Transportation Manager for other suggestions and assistance in planning your transportation to Camp.
+Please feel free to e-mail our Transportation Manager for other suggestions or if you need assistance in planning your transportation to Camp.

 What time is Camp over?

-The last official event of ‘Camp’ Camp is the ‘Camp’ Camp Dance Dance from 9:30pm to 12:30am on Saturday night.
-So, the last day of ‘Camp’ Camp (Sunday) is pretty much just a travel day.
-Most Campers plan their flights to leave between 11:00am and 3:00pm on the last day of Camp, but our first van back to the airport traditionally leaves as early as 4:00am, as some West Coast Campers have flights home as early as 6:00am.
-Camp again provides complimentary return transportation to the Portland Airport or bus and train stations.
+The last official event of the week is our annual ‘Camp’ Camp Dance Dance on Saturday night, so the last Sunday of Camp is strictly a travel/departure day.
+Most Campers plan their flights to leave between 11:00am and 3:00pm that day, but our first van back to the airport usually leaves around 3:30am, as some Campers have flights departing as early as 6:00am.
+Camp again provides complimentary return transportation to the Portland Jetport or bus and train stations.
 Most people who are driving leave by noon.

 What should I pack?

 Pack so that you can go seven days without doing laundry, as there are no laundry facilities at Camp.
 All dress is casual.
-(Don’t worry – it’s only Camp!)
+(Remember: it’s just Camp!)
 Late summer temperatures in southern Maine can vary widely, so dressing in layers is most practical.
 Click here for a downloadable detailed packing list.

-Don’t forget your camera, notepad or journal and a pen, and a good book.
-If you think you might want to do Pottery or Crafts, bring a set of grubby clothes, as you’ll get dirty.
-Some Campers like to bring fun/funky/flashy outfits, drag, or costumes for the Tea Dance, but if that’s not your thing – well… shorts and a t-shirt are perfect dancing clothes!
+Many people find they wish to bring a notepad or journal & a pen and a good book.
+If you plan to do Pottery or Crafts, bring a set of grubby clothes, as you’ll get dirty.
+Some Campers like to bring fun/funky/flashy outfits, drag, or costumes for our some of our annual Evening Social Events like Monday night’s Barn Dance or Thursday afternoon’s Tea Dance, but if that’s not your thing… well… shorts and a t-shirt make perfect dancing clothes!

+Cellphones are allowed, but their use is restricted to certain areas.
 Please do not bring large amounts of cash, or valuable watches or jewelry.
-Additionally, we ask that you do not bring alcohol, non-prescription drugs, or weapons to Camp.
+Additionally, alcohol, non-prescription drugs, and weapons are not permitted at Camp.

 Do I have to participate in all the activities offered at Camp?